wenjunsun/dlsys-needle-m1/README.md

 ## Step 1.
 Install necessary compilation tools

-First, you need to download XCode and SDK.
+First, you need to download XCode and its SDK.
 You can install Xcode through your Mac’s app store.
 To ensure Metal is installed successfully, run this in command line:
 `xcrun metal`